R\'enyi Resolvability and Its Applications to the Wiretap Channel: Conclusion and Future Work

-\item {\em Distributed channel synthesis under the R\'enyi divergence}: The coordination problem or distributed channel synthesis problem was studied by Cuff, Permuter, and Cover \cite{Cuff10,Cuff}.
+In the future, we plan to explore various closely related problems to the one contained herein. \begin{enumerate} \item {\em R\'enyi common information}: Wyner \cite{Wyner} defined the common information between two sources is the minimum rate of commonness needed to simulate these two source in a distributed fashion.
+In his original work, the normalized relative entropy was used to measure the level of approximation.
+We can generalize his problem by replacing the relative entropy with the R\'enyi divergence, and define the minimum rate for this case as \emph{R\'enyi common information}.
+In fact, a complete characterization of the R\'enyi common information for order $\in[0,1]$ and bounds for order $\in(1,2]\cup\{\infty\}$ were provided by us in \cite{yu2018wyner,yu2018corrections,yu2018on}.
+Furthermore, the equivalence between the R\'enyi common information with order $\infty$ and the exact common information was given in \cite{yu2018on}. \item {\em Distributed channel synthesis under the R\'enyi divergence}: The coordination problem or distributed channel synthesis problem was studied by Cuff, Permuter, and Cover \cite{Cuff10,Cuff}.
 In this problem, an observer (encoder) of a source sequence describes the sequence to a distant random number generator (decoder) that produces another sequence.
 What is the minimum rate of description needed to achieve a joint distribution that is statistically indistinguishable, under the TV distance, from the distribution induced by a given channel?
 For this problem, Cuff \cite{Cuff} provided a complete characterization of the minimum rate.
-We can enhance the level of coordination by replacing the TV measure with the R\'enyi divergence.
-For this enhanced version of the problem, we are interested in characterizing the corresponding admissible rate region. \end{enumerate}
+We can enhance the level of coordination by replacing the TV distance measure with the R\'enyi divergence.
+For this enhanced version of the problem, we are interested in characterizing the corresponding admissible rate region.
+A variant of the infinity-order case was used to study exact channel synthesis by us in \cite{yu2018exact}. \end{enumerate}